Flu Vaccine in Malaysia: Why Getting Your Yearly Influenza Shot Matters

 What Is the Flu Vaccine?

-The flu vaccine is designed to protect the body against influenza viruses.
-It works by introducing inactivated viral antigens (or live-attenuated strains, in specific populations) to stimulate the immune system.
-After vaccination, the immune system typically takes about two weeks to produce protective antibodies.
-These antibodies help the immune system recognise and respond quickly if exposed to the flu virus, reducing both the likelihood of infection and the severity of symptoms.
+The flu vaccine protects against influenza viruses by introducing inactivated viral components (or live-attenuated strains for specific populations) to stimulate the immune system.
+After vaccination, the body takes about two weeks to build protective antibodies that help reduce the likelihood and severity of infection.

-Each year, the World Health Organization (WHO) and global health agencies review circulating influenza strains and recommend the strains to be included in the upcoming season’s vaccine.
-Most flu shots are administered via an injection in the arm, though a nasal spray option is available for certain individuals, such as certain children.
+Each year, the World Health Organization (WHO) evaluates global influenza activity and recommends the strains to be included in the upcoming flu vaccine.
+Most vaccines are given via an arm injection, while nasal spray vaccines are approved for certain children in specific countries.

-Each vaccine batch undergoes stringent safety, quality, and efficacy testing before being approved by regulatory authorities and distributed to healthcare facilities.
+Every vaccine batch undergoes rigorous evaluation for safety, quality, and effectiveness before being supplied to healthcare facilities in Malaysia.

 Who Should Get the Flu Vaccine?

-Health authorities, including the WHO and Malaysia’s Ministry of Health, recommend flu vaccination for everyone aged six months and older, unless medically advised otherwise.
+Health authorities, including the WHO and Malaysia’s Ministry of Health (KKM), recommend flu vaccination for everyone aged six months and older, unless medically advised otherwise.
 Vaccination is particularly important for those at higher risk of flu-related complications, including:

 Young children: Especially those aged 6 months and 5 years, as their immune systems are still developing.